PakaOxO/drawingTemplate_JS/README.md

 Jan 15, Update Script, Add More menu with drop-up animation Jan 16, Update Script, Add feature
-                        - Now you can change your palette color with colorpicker, new button, left-side of palette color
+                        - Now you can change your palette color with colorpicker, new button, left-side of palette color Jan 17, Update Script, Change more button style and add image button for inserting an image in the canvas(Not running now)